SpeedyTransforms

 0.0+0.0im 0.0+0.0im 0.0+0.0im … 0.0+0.0im 0.0+0.0im

 On such a coarse grid the transform error (absolute and relative) is about $10^{-2}$, this decreases for higher resolution.
-The gridded and spectral functions will choose a corresponding grid-spectral resolution (see Matching spectral and grid resolution) following quadratic truncation, but you can always truncate/interpolate in spectral space with spectral_truncation, spectral_interpolation which takes trunc = $l_{max} = m_{max}$ as second argument
+The transform function will choose a corresponding grid-spectral resolution (see Matching spectral and grid resolution) following quadratic truncation, but you can always truncate/interpolate in spectral space with spectral_truncation, spectral_interpolation which takes trunc = $l_{max} = m_{max}$ as second argument

 spectral_truncation(alms, 2)